Tommy Johnson (guitarist): Death and memorial

 Johnson died of a heart attack after playing at a local party in 1956.
 He is buried in the Warm Springs Methodist Church Cemetery, outside Crystal Springs, Mississippi.
-In April, 2000, Johnson family members gave permission for a headstone to be placed on Johnson's grave organized through the Mt.
-Zion Memorial Fund, a Mississippi nonprofit corporation active in historic African American cemetery preservation since 1989.
+In April, 2000, Johnson family members gave permission for a headstone to be placed on Johnson's grave organized through the Mount Zion Memorial Fund, a Mississippi nonprofit corporation active in historic African American cemetery preservation since 1989.
 Underwriting for the memorial was obtained through the support of blues musician Bonnie Raitt.
-The large granite memorial engraved with Johnson's portrait and including several of Johnson's best-known songs, added at the family's request, was unveiled in October, 2001 in Crystal Springs, but was not placed on Johnson's actual grave for another 10 years however, because of a dispute between Johnson's family (led by his niece, Vera Johnson Collins), the owners of farm property encircling the cemetery, and the Copiah County Board of Supervisors over a deteriorated road that led to the burial site.
+A large granite memorial, engraved with Johnson’s portrait and featuring several of his best-known songs, was unveiled in October 2001 in Crystal Springs at the family’s request.
+Its placement on his grave was delayed for 10 years due to a dispute between his family, led by his niece Vera Johnson Collins, the surrounding property owners, and the Copiah County Board of Supervisors over a deteriorated access road.
 The dispute was resolved in October 2012 thanks in large part to research work done by University of Mississippi researcher T.D.
 Moore.
 It was finally announced that the headstone would be erected on October 26 of that year.
 The headstone had been on public display in the Crystal Springs Public Library since being unveiled on October 20, 2001.
 On the night of Saturday, February 2, 2013, the headstone fell and was damaged.
 It is a matter of dispute whether it fell because it was inadequately secured or because it was pushed over or deliberately smashed.

 The Tommy Johnson Blues Festival is held annually in Crystal Springs on the third weekend in October.
 The inaugural festival was held in Jackson and Crystal Springs in 2006.